epfl-ada/ada-2024-project-adaventure/Readme.md

 - **`html/`**: Includes HTML figures generated for the project.
 - **`png/`**: Includes PNG figures generated for the project.

+### External data
+* In order to validate the results in part 3 an external dataset of monthly visits to Wikipedia articles was gathered using the Wikimedia api.

 ### Organization within the team
 * Michelle:
   * Wrote algorithm for PageRank and analysed results